susestudio/studio-help/600_faq/900_browser_policy.md

 B     |No   |Low, possibly WONT_FIX |Current major release of Safari.                                                                                                                                          |
 C     |No   |WONT_FIX               |All browser and version combinations that are not in grades A or B. This includes old versions of A grade browsers and A grade browsers on unsupported operating systems. |

-Mobile browsers running on current versions of Android and iOS should generally work as well, although certain features like mouse-over pop-ups will not work on touch devices.
+Mobile browsers running on current versions of Android and iOS should generally work as well although certain features like mouse-over pop-ups will not work on touch devices.

 The following table provides an example of the major browser and version combinations, the corresponding graded support,